Maine School Administrative District 27

 Maine School Administrative District 27 is the northernmost school district in the U.S. state of Maine.
+The district is based in Fort Kent and covers the towns of Allagash, Eagle Lake, Fort Kent, New Canada, Saint Francis, and Wallagrass.
 It includes the territory of the former M.S.A.D.
 10, which encompassed the town of Allagash, Maine until the mid-1990s.
-MSAD 27 is based in Fort Kent, Maine.
 SAD 27 rejected a proposed unified school project that would involve building a new high school in a location it disagreed with.

-The school district is composed of the following schools: